Metropolitan of Kyiv and All Ukraine

 The Metropolitan of Kyiv and All Ukraine is the metropolitan bishop who is the head of the Orthodox Church of Ukraine.
 This ecclesiastical title was created and canonized at the Unification council of 2018 held in Kyiv, Ukraine.
-The incumbent is Epiphanius I of Ukraine.
+The incumbent is Epiphanius of Kyiv.
+Epiphanius is not the only holder of this title as it is contested.

 Metropolitan of Kyiv and All Ukraine

 Governance

 The head of the Orthodox Church of Ukraine is elected for life, his title is "His Beatitude Metropolitan of Kyiv and All Ukraine".
 According to the Statute, the Metropolitan of Kyiv is elected from three by the Local Council chaired by the vicar by secret ballot.

 Ex officio, the Metropolitan of Kyiv and All Ukraine chairs assemblies (councils) of the Local Church, Bishops, and Holy Synod.
 Relations of the Metropolitan of Kyiv and all Ukraine with others diocesan bishops and other hierarchs of the Local Church are determined in accordance with the provisions of the statutory documents of the Orthodox Church of Ukraine according to the 34th Apostolic Rule and the 9th Rule of the Antiochian Council, as well as in accordance with the provisions of the Patriarchal and Synodal Tomos, delivered on January 6, 2019.

 The Primate is accountable to the Local Church and Bishop Councils.
 The Primate takes care of the life of the Orthodox Church of Ukraine and governs it together with the Holy Synod.

 The Metropolitan of Kyiv and All Ukraine commemorates the names of the Ecumenical Patriarch and other Patriarchs and heads of autocephalous Orthodox Churches in a diptych during the liturgy.
 All hierarchs of the Orthodox Church of Ukraine commemorate the name of the Metropolitan of Kyiv and all Ukraine during the liturgy.
 After the conclave's election to the Kyiv See, the new Primate announces it through "Letters of Peace" to the Ecumenical Patriarch, the Primates of the Ancient Thrones and the heads of other Autocephalous Orthodox Churches, testifying to them of his unchanging observance of Orthodox dogmas and holy canons.

 The external signs of the Primate's dignity are a white hood, two Panagias, a purple (crimson) mantle and a nasal cross.
 The Primate of the Orthodox Church of Ukraine has a personal seal and his own form with religious symbols, where his name and title are indicated.

 The Metropolitan of Kyiv and All Ukraine is the sacred archimandrite of the Holy Dormition Kyiv-Pechersk Lavra, Michael's Golden-Top Monastery, and other monasteries of special historical significance, and heads the metropolitan stauropegions.

 The right to judge the Metropolitan of Kyiv and all Ukraine belongs to the Local Church Council at the request of the Council of Bishops.

 In the case of permanent incapacity, which creates significant obstacles for the further performance of service, the Primate has the right to appeal to the Local Church Council through the Council of Bishops with a request for retirement.
 In order to preserve church unity and continuity of governance in the case of: